Top of Page

 • Contact Susan Darcy Peake (954) 262-1518

-Background: The Department of Occupational Therapy General Scholarship Fund Award is available to a graduate occupational therapy student currently matriculating at the NSU Ft.
-Lauderdale or Tampa campus who has completed at least two full terms.
-Student needs to demonstrate strong leadership skills, and be one who exemplifies the values and vision of occupational therapy.
+Background: The Department of Occupational Therapy Scholarship Award is available to an Occupational Therapy student currently matriculating in the OTD, Dr.OT or Ph.
+D program who has completed at least two semesters in their program.
+Students must demonstrate leadership, professional development interests, and must exemplify the values and vision of the Occupational Therapy profession.

 Award Amount: $500.00